changeworld/azure-docs.pl-pl/articles/role-based-access-control/tutorial-role-assignments-user-template.md

 ms.workload: identity
 ms.date: 05/15/2019
 ms.author: rolyon
-ms.openlocfilehash: edb20221862e6439b3bc574995f4037cbc95f8f9
+ms.openlocfilehash: ed143f85b4372348baa1d74b4ec7a7447943a74f
-ms.sourcegitcommit: 2e4b99023ecaf2ea3d6d3604da068d04682a8c2d
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/09/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67668886"
+ms.locfileid: "74418493"
 ---
-# <a name="tutorial-grant-a-user-access-to-azure-resources-using-rbac-and-resource-manager-template"></a>Samouczek: Daj użytkownikowi dostęp do zasobów platformy Azure przy użyciu szablonu RBAC i usługi Resource Manager
+# <a name="tutorial-grant-a-user-access-to-azure-resources-using-rbac-and-resource-manager-template"></a>Tutorial: Grant a user access to Azure resources using RBAC and Resource Manager template

 [Kontrola dostępu oparta na rolach (RBAC, Role Based Access Control)](overview.md) to sposób zarządzania dostępem do zasobów platformy Azure.
-W ramach tego samouczka Utwórz grupę zasobów i udzielić użytkownikowi dostępu do tworzenia i zarządzania maszynami wirtualnymi w tej grupie zasobów.
-Ten samouczek koncentruje się na proces wdrażania szablonu usługi Resource Manager, aby udzielić dostępu.
-Aby uzyskać więcej informacji na temat tworzenia szablonów usługi Resource Manager, zobacz [dokumentacji usługi Resource Manager](/azure/azure-resource-manager/) i [odwołanie do szablonu](/azure/templates/microsoft.authorization/allversions
+In this tutorial, you create a resource group and grant a user access to create and manage virtual machines in the resource group.
+This tutorial focuses on the process of deploying a Resource Manager template to grant the access.
+For more information on developing Resource Manager templates, see [Resource Manager documentation](/azure/azure-resource-manager/) and the [template reference](/azure/templates/microsoft.authorization/allversions
 ).

 Ten samouczek zawiera informacje na temat wykonywania następujących czynności: